projectriff/projectriff.io/_posts/2018-09-21-announcing-riff-0-1-3.md

 ## riff buildpack for java
 This release supports building java functions from source, either locally or on-cluster.
 Both variants use a new riff buildpack for java.

+> NOTE: to preserve the old behavior of building containers with a pre-compiled jar file, use `riff function create jar`.

 All you need in your directory is the code with a maven pom, and the name of the handler class in a file called `riff.toml`.
 The example below uses a sample [java-hello](https://github.com/projectriff-samples/java-hello) function available on GitHub.

 #### riff.toml